 When it comes to a contested case, the average divorce costs are substantially higher.
-This is mainly because such cases usually require a lot of complicated paperwork, may involve mediation, and spouses often end up in long-term court battles with expensive lawyers representing them in court.
+Such cases usually require a lot of complicated paperwork, may involve mediation, and spouses often end up in long-term court battles with expensive lawyers representing them in court.
 In this case, each party pays an average of $15.000 including things like court costs, attorney’s fees, mediation costs, etc. How much one will pay in the long run depends on the amount of time a divorce proceeding goes on.
 If the case goes to trial, legal costs may skyrocket up to $20.000 or higher for each party.

 Divorce Filing Fees

 When one files divorce documents either for a contested or uncontested divorce, he or she must pay court fees for divorce, including filing fees.
 While these legal fees greatly vary from state to state or even from county to county, they usually range from $50 to $450.
 California, Florida, and Louisiana lead the pack with the highest fees rising to $435 and higher throughout the country.
-North Dakota, Wyoming, and Mississippi are found on the cheapest side with their $80, $70, and $50 fees respectively.
+North Dakota, Wyoming, and Mississippi are on the cheaper side with $80, $70, and $50 fees respectively.

 Average Cost of a Divorce Lawyer

 When retaining a lawyer, a retainer fee must be paid, too.
 Without the payment, no lawyer will conduct any legal work.
-A standard retainer fee is $1.500 and it is usually applied to a total bill when the case is finalized.
+A standard retainer fee is $1.500 and it is usually added to a total bill when the case is finalized.
 Besides, while most law firms offer initial consultations for free, others may charge a lawyer consultation fee of up to $100 per hour, which adds to total legal costs.

 Average Lawyer Fees for a Divorce by Mutual Consent